Native Token ERC-20 Precompile¶

 Under the hood, the ERC-20 precompile executes specific Substrate actions related to the Substrate balances module, which is coded in Rust.
 The balances module provides functionality for handling the various types of balances.

-This guide will show you how to interact with UNIT tokens, the native protocol tokens for Snap appchains on the Tanssi Dancebox TestNet, via the ERC-20 precompile.
-You can follow along and adapt this guide to interacting with your own appchain.
+This guide will show you how to interact with UNIT tokens, the native protocol tokens for quick trial networks on the Tanssi Dancebox TestNet, via the ERC-20 precompile.
+You can follow along and adapt this guide to interacting with your own network.

 The precompile is located at the following address: